Port Arthur Tasmania

 A few years after finishing the Port Arthur Penitentiary, in 1848, the

-gaols in England, with a thought that silence would be the cruellest
+on the thought that silence would be the cruellest

 form of punishment, and that separation from others would make the

-wear head masks while in the exercise yard, and while in the church
+to wear head masks while in the exercise yard.
+They were not allowed to

-they’d be separated in different boxes.
+they were separated in different boxes.

 Asylum in Port Arthur Tasmania